 We woke up 06:00 after a really good night’s sleep.
 Went down to the bar at 08:00 to have cereals for breakfast then we drove to get a view of Severn Bridge before going to Hamswell House for 09:00.
 No need to rush because all the work was done yesterday.

 We parked in the field but no one was around yet except Derek Fowlds, He had been hoping to get a bacon butty from the catering truck but it was closed.
 It was a beautiful sunny day so the three of us wandered down to the east wall to admire the view and have a chat.
 Looking down the valley we could see a chalk white horse carved into a distant hill.
-Derek was a very charming man and we both admired him for his easy-going manner and his sharp dry wit.
+Derek was a very charming man and Teresa and I both admired him for his easy-going manner and his sharp dry wit.

 Victoria and Rhys turned up around 09:30 and we all breakfasted together.
 Gary had other commitments today so we wouldn’t see him until evening.